 All community colleges of the Virginia Community College System shall use this template.
 All reports of alleged incidents of sexual harassment shall be reported to the Office of System Counsel.

 Sex Offender and Crimes Against Minors Registry Admissions Policy

-To establish procedures for those on sex offender and crimes against minor's registry who apply to the College.
+This policy covers college notification and establishes procedures for those on the sex offender and crimes against minors registry who apply to the college.